 These include the X1 1i, the X22i, and the X32i, but they also differ slightly in some aspects, mostly on the power and displays.
 The motors on the different models pack up between 3.75 and 4.25 horsepower, while the screens range from 10 inches to 32 inches.

-So if you want a treadmill that will see you start your transition to some more serious fitness goals but without going too hard on your knees or ankles, these are the ones.
+So if you want a treadmill that will see you start your journey to big gains from running but without going too hard on your knees or ankles, these are the ones.

 The Commercial Series

 These models are best suited for frequent and heavy-duty use.
-Not only are their robust motors are ideal for serious heavy lifting, but they also pack top-quality specs and features that set them a level apart from the rest.
+Not only are their robust motors are ideal for serious heavy lifting, but they also pack top-quality specs and features that set them a notch above the rest.

 To begin with, each model comes with the basic iFit training integration, heaps of preset programs, larger and more spacious tracks, and of course, large HD touchscreens.
 Each of these machines comes with powered incline and declines (ranging from -3 percent to +15 percent) that you can use to vary your workout.